The 9-1-1 Copilot Becomes the Triage Interface

 Fourth, the human record should stay visible.
 Call audio, human call-taker notes, AI transcript, AI summary, dispatch codes, and later edits should be logged separately with timestamps and system identifiers.

-Sixth, standards bodies should treat AI as operational policy.
-APCO's announced work on best practices for AI integration into emergency communications centers is important because the field needs shared expectations for training, cybersecurity, ethics, legal review, mental-health support, and implementation.
+Tenth, standards bodies should treat AI as operational policy.
+APCO's work on best practices for AI integration into emergency communications centers is important because the field needs shared expectations for training, cybersecurity, ethics, legal review, mental-health support, accessibility, and implementation.

 The 9-1-1 copilot is a high-control interface because it sits at the hinge between human distress and state action.